marhoily/ChessKitFs/README.md

 # What it is not
  * it is not a chess engine
  * it's not nearly optimal enough to enable you to write a chess engine on top of it

+# Known issues
+ * you have to set up <assemblybinding> in your app.config [manually](http://stackoverflow.com/questions/30620085/add-bindingredirect-doesnt-change-app-config-though-it-should)